Suzanne Hodge Pugh Receives Excellence in Leadership Award from LeadingAge North Carolina

-)-- Aldersgate President & CEO Suzanne Hodge Pugh received the Excellence in Leadership Award from LeadingAge North Carolina, the state association representing not-for-profit long-term care facilities, Wednesday, May 14, at the association’s annual spring conference.
+Aldersgate President & CEO Suzanne Hodge Pugh received the Excellence in Leadership Award from LeadingAge North Carolina on Wednesday, May 14, at the association’s annual spring conference.
 This marks the fourth award Aldersgate has received for leadership since 2008.

 The Excellence in Leadership Award “recognizes those employees regardless of their role within a member organization who demonstrate leadership within their team that is impactful, effective, motivational, and consistent,” according to the award submission information provided by LeadingAge NC.

 Pugh was nominated by Aldersgate’s Senior Leadership Team based on her track record of strength, integrity, vision and passion since starting at Aldersgate as Director of Marketing in 1996.
 At the time, Aldersgate was undergoing a campus expansion and change to the style of retirement services offered.
 Pugh was able to successfully communicate those changes and helped redefine Aldersgate’s offerings and marketing strategy in an area becoming more and more crowded with competitors.

 In 2008, she received her Healthcare Administrator License and was named Chief Operating Officer.
 During this time, Pugh’s vision for the healthcare centers at Aldersgate included achieving Medicare certification at Asbury Care Center, Aldersgate’s skilled nursing facility, and evaluating the culture of care delivery across all care levels to further enhance the feeling of “home” for residents and their families.

 Since being appointed President and CEO of Aldersgate in 2011, Pugh has further refined her vision for Aldersgate to include a formal strategic planning process; creation of Risk Management, Ethics, and Safety committees; and shifting the focus on resident care to a person-centered approach, including a formalized training program for staff members to help implement these concepts.